SSoelvsten/adiar/CONTRIBUTING.md

 Most of Adiar has been developed with the [Spacemacs](https://www.spacemacs.org/) extension of the Emacs editor.
-Hence, code in Adiar is (for the most part) indented as dictated by Emacs (version 28 or later).
-There are exceptions to the rule, but if two people disagree, Emacs gets the last word.
+Hence, code in Adiar is indented as dictated by Emacs (version 28 or later).
+We have set up *Clang Format* to follow the same style (together with other formatting requirements).

-The most basic parts of these formatting rules are also reflected in the *editorconfig* that most editors can be set up to follow.
+Before committing anything, please ensure it is properly formatted.

 ## Design Principles